 For the freshest in season produce the local market is the best place to visit and for any products bought from supermarket shelves studying the labels is the key to making the right choice.
 Even if you believe that a product has not undergone any form of processing you might be taken by surprise.
 In many simple products a variety of ingredients are hidden, such as fats, salt, additives like coloring's or flavor enhancers and even a selection of natural and artificial sugars.
 These hidden ingredients all add an unknown parameter to the product and therefore to your diet.
 Often these additions fail to keep the original nutritional value let alone improve it.

-For example the artificial addition of calcium to pasteurised milk cannot be properly utilised by the body.
+For example the artificial addition of calcium to pasteurized milk cannot be properly utilized by the body.
 The milk’s original structure has been altered and enzymes and proteins that usually help with calcium absorption and digestion are destroyed.

 Health is our greatest wealth and the best diet should support and maintain it.

 The godfather of medicine Hippocrates who lived between 460BC to 370BC was known to correlate health to the environment as well as to living and eating habits.
 One of his most popular quotes is:

 Today we would call Hippocrates view on medicine as holistic.
 A great reference to how a holistic approach on nutrition involves body, mind and soul is Elaine Margaret’s site www.holisticnutritionforlife.com.
 She made an incredible journey only to return to her innate knowledge and to rebuild her health and life on the foundations of a holistic attitude.